Nature40/tRackIT/README.md

 ## Test data and models

-To check out the functionalities of the package, we recommend to download the test data and [trained models]( https://doi.org/10.17192/fdr/79) for activity classification.
-They are also used in the package vignette.
+To check out the functionalities of the package using the package vignette, we recommend to download the test data and [trained models]( https://doi.org/10.17192/fdr/79) for activity classification.
+Models need to be unzipped and stored in the extdata folder of the installed tRackIT-package.